andrew103/dorm_automation_computer/PROJECT_TRACKER.md

   * speech_recognition library listen function has parameter for snowboy hotword detection (not used)
 * setup basic Flask RESTful server
 * setup basic UI that listens for "computer" command and responds with Star Trek computer sound
+* restructure to use config yaml file for information storage and transfer

 #### Device control